 The central thesis of this article is that the use of the profit-sacrifice test as the sole liability standard for exclusionary conduct, or as a required prong of a multi-pronged liability standard is fundamentally flawed.
 The profit-sacrifice test may be useful, for example, as one type of evidence of anticompetitive purpose.
 In unilateral refusal to deal cases, it can be useful in determining the non-exclusionary benchmark.
 However, the test is not generally a reliable indicator of the impact of allegedly exclusionary conduct on consumer welfare - the primary focus of the antitrust laws.
 The profit-sacrifice test also is prone to several significant pitfalls and often would be complex and subjective to implement in practice.
 As a result, relying on the profit-sacrifice test as the legal standard would lead to significant legal errors.

 Scholarly Commons Citation

 Salop, Steven C., "Exclusionary Conduct, Effect on Consumers, and the Flawed Profit-Sacrifice Standard" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 212.
+212.